We may earn commission from affiliate links →

 Lake Skadar is home to several threatened animal species; Lake Skadar is entirely protected as a national park in Montenegro and a nature reserve in Albania.
 It is part of the Ramsar List of Wetlands of International Importance and has been nominated for UNESCO World Heritage status.

 A protected national park since 1983, Lake Skadar also has the distinction of being included in the Ramsar Convention’s List of Wetlands of International Importance.
 Lake Skadar National Park is one of the largest national parks in Montenegro, the lake itself is the largest lake in southern Europe.

-When you ask Montenegrins what to see in Montenegro, many of them will say Lake Skadar first.
+When you ask Montenegrins what to see in Montenegro, many will say Lake Skadar first.
 This is a region besieged by the Turks for its resources, a favorite holiday destination for the former royal family of Montenegro, and the location of many of the best organic farms and wineries in the country.
-There is, in other words, plenty of variety, making this is great destination for a wide range of travelers, from avid hikers and nature enthusiasts to foodies and history buffs.
+There is, in other words, plenty of variety, making this is a magnificent destination for a wide range of travelers, from avid hikers and nature enthusiasts to foodies and history buffs.